Gautam Gambhir

-As a cricketer, he was a left-handed opening batsman who played domestic cricket for Delhi, and captained Kolkata Knight Riders and Delhi Daredevils in the Indian Premier League (IPL).
+As a cricketer, Gambhir was a left-handed opening batsman who played domestic cricket for Delhi, and captained Kolkata Knight Riders and Delhi Daredevils in the Indian Premier League (IPL).
 He made his One Day International (ODI) debut against Bangladesh in 2003, and played his first Test the following year against Australia.
 He captained the Indian team in six ODIs from late 2010 to late 2011 with India winning all six matches.
 He played an integral part in India's wins in the finals of both the 2007 World Twenty20 (75 runs from 54 balls) and the 2011 Cricket World Cup (97 from 122).
-Under Gambhir's captaincy, Kolkata Knight Riders won their first IPL title in 2012 and went on to win the title again in 2014.
+Gambhir captained Kolkata Knight Riders to win IPL titles in 2012 and 2014, and later mentored them to the feat in 2024.

 Gambhir was the only Indian and one of four international cricketers to have scored hundreds in five consecutive Test matches.
 He is the only Indian batsman to have scored more than 300 runs in four consecutive Test series.
-As of April 2018, he is the sixth highest run-scorer for India in Twenty20 Internationals.
+As of July 2024, he is the twelfth highest run-scorer for India in Twenty20 Internationals.

-In October 2018, during the quarter-finals of the 2018–19 Vijay Hazare Trophy, he scored his 10,000th run in List A cricket.
-In December 2018, he announced his retirement from all forms of cricket.
-In 2019, he joined the Bharatiya Janata Party and won election to the Lok Sabha from East Delhi.

 He was conferred the Arjuna Award, India's second highest sporting award, in the year 2008 by the President of India.
 In 2009, he was the number one ranked batsman in ICC Test rankings.
 The same year, he was the recipient of the ICC Test Player of the Year award.

-He is currently the mentor of Lucknow Super Giants in the IPL.
+In December 2018, he announced his retirement from all forms of cricket.
+In 2019, he joined the Bharatiya Janata Party and was elected to the Lok Sabha from East Delhi.
+He served as the mentor of Lucknow Super Giants in the IPL for the 2022 and 2023 seasons, and was appointed as the mentor of Kolkata Knight Riders ahead of the 2024 season.
+In July 2024, he was appointed as the head coach of India for three years till 2027 ODI cricket World Cup.
+In his first major tournament as head coach, Gambhir led India to victory in the 2025 ICC Champions Trophy.
+He subsequently guided India to the 2025 Asia Cup, where they defeated Pakistan in the final to claim the title.
+His tenure has been marked by the adoption of a more aggressive approach in limited-overs cricket, and has drawn both praise and criticism from analysts and former players.